Your Complete Be Verb List and Grammar Guide

 BeenUse for perfect tenses (a completed action).
 He has been a developer for years.The code is been reviewed right now.

-Putting what you learn into practice is what truly makes it stick.
+Putting what you learn into practice is what makes it stick.
 For instance, knowing these rules is essential when you accurately add captions to your videos, where clear and correct written communication is key.

 Frequently Asked Questions About the Verb To Be